Ross D. Vasquez* and Stephen Lirio Pages 320 - 328 ( 9 )

-Codium intricatum, cytotoxic, sulfated polysaccharides, metastasis, fibroblasts, Matrix metalloproteinase
+Codium intricatum, cytotoxic effect, matrix metalloproteinase-1 (MMP-1), sulfated polysaccharides, metastasis, fibroblasts

-Department of Pharmacy, Faculty of Pharmacy, University of Santo Tomas, Espana Blvd., Manila Philippines 1015; The Graduate School, University of Santo Tomas, Espana Blvd., Manila Philippines 1015; Research Center for the Natural and Applied Sciences, University of Santo Tomas, Espana Blvd., Manila, Chung Yuan Christian University, Chungli City, Taoyuan District, ROC, 320
+Department of Pharmacy, Faculty of Pharmacy, University of Santo Tomas, España Blvd., Manila Philippines 1015, Chung Yuan Chris-tian University, Chungli City, Taoyuan District, ROC, 320